-The 7% flat-rate may be lower, or be unilaterally reduced by the Commission before the grant agreement is signed, based on the structure of the estimated budget, for example when applicants heavily rely on subcontracting.
-After the action is finalised, the final
+The 7% flat-rate may be lower, or be unilaterally reduced by the Commission before the grant agreement is signed, based on the structure of the estimated budget - e.g. if beneficiaries rely heavily on subcontracting.
+After the action is finalised, the final amount of indirect costs will depend on the amount of the direct eligible costs accepted by the Commission.